theBrianCui/ProtoWatch/README.md

 **When is it appropriate to use global variables over state?**

 State is generally preferred to be the location of any properties which are used in the process of rendering content to the user.
-Global variables are used when elements share a value and it is too complicated to update state for elements individually, and/or it is impossible to use state to update the context of elements or functions (such as when two functions fire from the same event
- - they will both run in same state context as the event which fired it, regardless of whether or not state is changed before the function runs).
+Global variables are used when it is too complicated to update state for elements individually, and/or it is impossible to use state to update the context of elements or functions (such as when two functions fire from the same event, as they will both run in same state context as the event which fired it, regardless of whether or not state is changed before the function runs).

 **Why/When is currState/currProps used instead of this.state/this.props?**